Conspiracy theories and where to find them on TikTok: Results

-On February 20th, 2023 TikTok announced a new program for creators, who are eligible to earn money from their content if meet specific requirements, such as posting videos longer than 1 minute.
-These changes took effect starting from May 3rd in the US and other countries. \footnote{\url{https://newsroom.tiktok.com/en-us/introducing-the-new-creator-rewards-program} accessed on /05/2024} We saw in \Cref{sec:RQ1}, that there is an overall increment in the quantity of long conspiratorial videos.
-We are interested in understanding if this might be due to the changes in the creator program policies.
+On February 20, 2023, TikTok announced a new Creativity Program for creators, who would be eligible to earn money from their content if they met specific requirements, such as posting videos longer than 1 minute.
+These changes took effect starting from May 3 in the U.S. and other countries.
+We already observed in \Cref{sec:RQ1} an overall increment in the quantity of long conspiratorial videos during the period of analysis.
+We now investigate whether this effect might be due to the introduction of the Creativity Program.

-In total, we collected 10k random videos of any duration for each period and proceeded to download them, to obtain only the necessary metadata to extract the length of the content, since the API does not provide this information.
-The distribution of the durations of the videos is reported in \Cref{fig:durations}.
-We find that the number of long videos increases from N=\num{39} in the period before the new creator program to N=\num{103} after May 3rd.

-We performed two statistical tests to measure if the supposed effect of the Creator Program was present.
-First, we employ the two-sided Mann-Whitney test ($p<0.001$).
-The second test we employ is the Chi-square test ($p<0.001$).
-Both tests showed that the effect is significant.
-From these experiments we can conclude, assuming the goodness of the random sample we collected, that the creator program had an effect on the length of the videos on the platform, increasing the median duration of the videos posted by almost 10\%.
-Thus, also the videos talking about conspiracy theories had an increased duration.